Finnish Americans

-Finnish Americans (amerikansuomalaiset, [ˈɑmerikɑnˌsuo̯mɑlɑi̯set]) comprise Americans with ancestral roots from Finland or Finnish people who immigrated to and reside in the United States.
-The Finnish-American population numbers a little bit more than 650,000.
-Many Finnish people historically immigrated to the Upper Peninsula of Michigan and the Iron Range of northern Minnesota to work in the mining industry; much of the population in these regions remains of Finnish descent.
+Finnish Americans (amerikansuomalaiset, [ˈɑmerikɑnˌsuo̯mɑlɑi̯set]) comprise Americans with ancestral roots in Finland, or Finnish people who immigrated to and reside in the United States.
+The Finnish-American population is around 650,000.
+Many Finnish people historically immigrated to the Upper Peninsula of Michigan and the Iron Range of northern Minnesota to work in the mining industry; much of the population in these regions is of Finnish descent.

 History

-Some Finns, like the ancestors of John Morton, came to the Swedish colony of New Sweden, located in Delaware, that existed in the mid-17th century.
-In Russian America, Finns came to Sitka when it was New Archangel as workers.
+Some Finns, like the ancestors of John Morton, came to the Swedish colony of New Sweden, located in Delaware in the mid-17th century.
+In Russian America, Finns came to Sitka (when it was still called New Archangel) as migrant workers.
 Arvid Adolf Etholén was the first Finnish governor of Russian America, and the Lutheran Church was built for Finns.

-Finns first started coming to the United States in large numbers in the late 19th century, and continued until the mid-20th century.
-However, there were some Finns in the United States beforehand; in particular, they were instrumental in the development of the New Sweden colony on the Delaware River, later absorbed into New Netherland.
+Finns started coming to the United States in large numbers in the late 19th century, and this movement continued until the mid-20th century.
+However, there were some Finns in the United States before this; they were instrumental in the development of the New Sweden colony on the Delaware River, later absorbed into New Netherland.
 Many townships were established by Finnish Americans, including Herman, located in Baraga County, Michigan.
 The town is named for Herman Keranen, of Puolanka, Finland.

 A significant number of Finnish immigrants also settled in northern Minnesota, especially in the Arrowhead Region, along with portions of Aitkin, Crow Wing, and Carlton counties, often working in the region's iron mines.
-A number of the Finns fleeing the Russification efforts also immigrated to many of the mill towns of New England where they became known for their woodworking skills.
+A number of the Finns fleeing the Russification efforts in their native country also immigrated to many of the mill-towns of New England, where they became known for their woodworking skills.